Clarke County Speedway

 Disclaimer:Clarke County Speedway, LLC. does not imply or guarantee safety.
 Total responsibility of vehicle safety and rule compliance is owner/driver, not Clarke County Speedway, LLC.
 Officials reserve the right to alter program or purse structure in the interest of time restraints.
 Clarke County Speedway officials have all rights to refuse any vehicle entered into event.

 - NO Alcohol ON GROUNDS AT ALL TIMES: (It’s a family show.)

 - Security will ask you to leave with NO REFUNDS.

-If you are caught in the pits without an arm band you will pay
+- If you are caught in the pits without an arm band you will pay double or leave.

 ATTENTION ALL MINORS ENTERING PIT AREA

 Our insurance carrier does require a 2 PAGE MINOR RELEASE AND WAIVER LIABILITY FORM FOR EACH MINOR ENTERING OUR PIT AREA.
 NO FAMILY FORMS, ONE PER CHILD.
 THESE MUST BE NOTARIZED BY A NOTARY OFFICER.
 Banks and courthouses are common places to find a notary.
 Only one parent or legal guardian needs to authorize this form, though it shows space for two.

 #1 – TO DO AHEAD

 - DOWNLOAD 2 PAGE RELEASE AND WAIVER above in the red.